What are the day to day operations of this route?

 $1,817 per week is the routes weekly average, or a gross of $94,477 per year!
 This number can be increased, by up selling within your designated territory, soliciting new accounts.
 Owner has communicated that he is the only distributor in Massachusetts with unlimited growth opportunity!
 Route values can also be increased by new stores opening, new product lines being added, and simple inflation.

 Need Money?
 You can review additional Financing Options Here.
 There is no seller financing for this route, and unfortunately banks will NOT write business loans against route based businesses for several reasons.

 What are my expenses and overhead?

-Expenses include, but are not limited to: fuel, vehicle repair, handheld computers, account service fees, stale or damaged product, insurance for your vehicle, and liability insurance for your business.
+Expenses include, but are not limited to: fuel, vehicle repair, handheld computers, account service fees, stale or damaged product, and insurance.
 The current owner estimates $236 per week or $12,272 per year in expenses/overhead.

 What type of vehicle do I need?

 There is no vehicle included in the purchase.
 Common delivery vehicles used for this type of business are step vans, box trucks and cargo trailers.
 When considering purchasing a truck, Routes For Sale recommends MAG Trucks.